rdtsc/codeeval-solutions/readme.md

 - Remove the generated binary, if any.

-This task expects two command-line arguments to be passed in the form of the problem's ID and target language as displayed in the target's "solutions" directory.
+This task expects two command-line arguments to be passed in the form of the problem's ID and target language as displayed in the target's `solutions` directory.
 For example:

 ```text